jbcodeforce/aws-studies/docs/index.md

 ### Security tools

 * In IAM, use `> Credentials report` to download account based report.
-* In IAM, use `> Users > select one user (jerome) and then Access Advisor`:
+* In IAM, use `> Users > select one user (aws-jb) and then Access Advisor tab`:
-Access Advisor shows the services that this user can access and when those services were last accessed
+Access Advisor shows the services that the selected user can access and when those services were last accessed

 ## Route 53